Jayich-Lab/double-pass-breadboard/2023-01-version/README.md

 * 2x Quarter Waveplate
 * 1x Half waveplate

+We custom order our waveplates from [Union Optic](https://www.u-optic.com/index/siteid/2.html), as the frequencies we need are not always in Thorlabs or Union Optics catalogues.
+728 nm waveplates, for example, are not listed in either website.
+Before placing a custom order, check [Thorlabs](https://www.thorlabs.com/) and [Union Optic](https://www.u-optic.com/index/siteid/2.html) to see if it is readily available.

 ### Thorlabs
 * 1x [LMR1 Lens Mount](https://www.thorlabs.com/thorproduct.cfm?partnumber=LMR1#ad-image-0)
 * 1x [ID8 Mounted Standard Iris](https://www.thorlabs.com/thorproduct.cfm?partnumber=ID8)